Gathering Entry 15 of 25

 Plain standard: The group should make vulnerability safer without using safety to avoid truth.

-Reality test: Identify where private information, children, isolated members, or power differences create risk.
+Reality test: Identify where private information, children, isolated members, crisis, sexuality, money, power differences, digital tools, transportation, or one-on-one contact create risk.

-Reciprocity test: Ask what protections you would want if you were vulnerable, new, young, or socially dependent.
+Reciprocity test: Ask what protections you would want if you were vulnerable, new, young, socially dependent, accused, harmed, grieving, poor, or outside the inner circle.

-Integrity test: Compare the group's welcome with its actual boundaries.
+Integrity test: Compare the group's invitation to honesty with its actual boundaries, confidentiality, consent, and response process.

 Repair test: Name one unsafe ambiguity and clarify it before an incident.

-Transmission test: Teach boundaries as part of the practice, not an afterthought.
+Transmission test: Teach boundaries as part of the practice, not an afterthought or a reaction to scandal.

-First practice: Adopt a simple safety and confidentiality standard for all gatherings.
+First practice: Adopt a simple safety and confidentiality standard for all gatherings, name safety contacts, and review it with newcomers before vulnerable participation.

 Continue in context